geotools/geotools/docs/user/tutorial/datastore/store.rst

    * Quickly making a copy of the file if we are just interested in appending
    * Starting the file off with a copy of the headers
    * Creating a delegate to read the original file
+   * Check if the columns are lat,lon or lon,lat for when we write them out.

    Putting all that together: